annaprofic/projects/README.md

 4) Run the File
 `python3 playlist_creation.py`
-    * when you'll see this: `Please visit this URL to authorize this application: <some long url>`
+    * when see this: `Please visit this URL to authorize this application: <some long url>`
-    * just click on this link and log into your Google Account and allow this program use your Youtube account to collect the `authorization code`
+    * click on this link and log into your Google Account
+    * allow this program use your Youtube account to collect the `authorization code`